1711-Games/LGNC/README.md

 ## Usage
 ### General idea
 The first thing you have to do (regardless of target language) is to define your schema.
-At simplest schema is a list of your services
+At its simplest, a schema is a list of your services
-(with contracts) and a shared section which holds entities that are common for two or more services. `Shared` section is optional, whereas `Services` section is mandatory (it must contain at least one service). `Services` section contains a list of services.
+(with contracts) and a shared section which holds entities that are common for two or more services. `Shared` section is optional, whereas `Services` section is mandatory (it must contain at least one service).
 Every service has a `Contracts` section which contains all service's contracts.
 Every contract must have `Request` and `Response` entries, which are entities.
 Every entity must have a `Fields` entry with a list of fields.